-On July 16, Hocus Pocus celebrated its 25th anniversary.
-The cult classic film has since become a beloved staple around Halloween, and fans can’t get enough of the witchy Sanderson sisters.
+Since its release, the cult classic film has since become a beloved staple around Halloween, and fans can’t get enough of the witchy Sanderson sisters.
 In honor of the film’s anniversary, let’s take a look at what the stars are up to now.

 Bette Midler (Winifred "Winnie" Sanderson)

 Then: Bette Midler played the buck-toothed ringleader of the Sanderson sisters, Winnie.
-She was domineering and demanding, and was the driving force behind the trio.
+She was domineering and demanding and was the driving force behind the trio.
 Her role as Winnie has since become iconic, but Midler's long list of achievements doesn't stop there.
-Prior to appearing in the 1993 film, the highly successful singer, songwriter, actress and producer appeared in movies such as The Rose, Down and Out in Beverly Hills, and Beaches.
-Midler also had a lucrative music and stage career, having released Grammy winning albums like The Divine Miss M, Some People's Lives, and the mega-successful 1988 cover of "Wind Beneath My Wings."
+Prior to appearing in the 1993 film, the highly successful singer, songwriter, actress, and producer appeared in movies such as The Rose, Down and Out in Beverly Hills, and Beaches.
+Midler also had lucrative music and stage careers, having released Grammy-winning albums like The Divine Miss M, Some People's Lives, and the mega-successful 1988 cover of "Wind Beneath My Wings."

 NOW: Midler's impressive resume has only gotten bigger since the release of Hocus Pocus.
 She has sold an astounding 30 million records, won a Golden Globe and Emmy Award, and most recently won the Tony Award for Best Actress in a Musical for her 2017 performance in Hello, Dolly!
 The talented artist has appeared in 1996's First Wives Club, 2004's The Stepford Wives, and 2008's The Women.
 Midler's most recent album, It's The Girls was released in 2014 and debuted at number three on the Billboard 200.